ReSurfEMG/ReSurfEMG/notebooks_guide.md

 # Notebooks guide

 You will see various notebooks you can use and adapt alongside our package.
-If you read the whole document we will describee each notebook.
-For the impatient, ere are some quick links:
+If you read the whole document we will describe each notebook (work in progress).
+For the impatient, here are some quick links:

 [You want to properly align your ventilator and EMG signal](#align)